netdata/netdata/health/notifications/rocketchat/README.md

 1. Set `SEND_ROCKETCHAT` to `YES`.
 2. Set `ROCKETCHAT_WEBHOOK_URL` to your webhook URL.
-3. Set `DEFAULT_RECIPIENT_ROCKETCHAT` to the channel you want the alert to be sent.
+3. Set `DEFAULT_RECIPIENT_ROCKETCHAT` to the channel you want the alert notifications to be sent to.
    You can define multiple channels like this: `alerts systems`.
    All roles will default to this variable if left unconfigured.